-Ready to plan out your trip to Warsaw?
-Find the perfect accommodations with this complete guide to the best areas & hotels in Warsaw…
+Ready to sort out your Warsaw accommodations?
+Search for the perfect Warsaw hotel with this complete area & neighbourhood guide including some of the best places to stay in Warsaw…

 Table of Contents

-If Warsaw’s immense size and sprawl send you into shivers, let me allay your fears a little: Sorting through all of the best places to stay in Warsaw isn’t as difficult as it first seems.
+If Warsaw’s immense size and sprawl send you into shivers, let me allay your fears a little: Sorting out where to stay in Warsaw isn’t as difficult as it first seems.

-Even if the map of Warsaw looks much like a bunch of tangled yarn, the city centre and its surroundings are where you’ll want to be at when it comes to nailing down your accommodations.
+Even if the map of Warsaw looks much like a bunch of tangled yarn, the city centre and its surroundings are where you’ll want to be at when it comes to nailing down your accommodations in Warsaw.

 - Srodmiescie: Home to Warsaw’s main transport hubs and many of its most compelling attractions, the city centre area is the best choice for travellers visiting Warsaw on a time-crunch and looking to dip into its cultural side.